bespoken/bespoken-docs/training/chatbot/functional/configure.md

 ```

 We can see based on the result if we have chosen the correct selector.

+Additionally, the video recordings that are made for each chatbot are very useful.
+Go to the next section to learn about these.

 If you struggle to configure the selectors correctly, don't hesitate to reach out to us <a href='mailto:support@bespoken.io'>support@bespoken.io</a>.
 This is the trickiest part of chatbot testing - once you can find the HTML elements consistently, the rest of the testing process is typically smooth and straightforward.